Supercaly/ansible-homelab/roles/setup-base-lxc/README.md

-Role Name
+Ansible Role: setup-base-lxc
 =========

-An Ansible Role that setup a base LXC.
+An Ansible Role that sets up a base Linux LXC.

 Requirements
 ------------